saleae/demo/full-stack.md

 We have a basic site on a Node/Express server.
 Just a single page, for now.
 It's this page we want to add our widget to.

 ## Primary Requirements
-- The widget should be a bar, stuck to the bottom of the screen as the user scrool.
+- The widget should be a bar, stuck to the bottom of the screen as the user scroll.
 - The widget should have a X at the right side that will collapse/hide the widget.
 - There should be two options the user can chose:
   - I'm considering a purchase